JoshDiDuca/polaris-react/polaris-react/README.md

 #### Manual visual regression testing

 To start a server for manually viewing the visual regression testing examples, run `yarn run dev`.

-## Learning resources

-If you’re new to React, we recommend you start with the [official React Getting Started documentation](https://facebook.github.io/react/docs/hello-world.html).
-As you read through the topics we suggest you follow along using their [React Hello World CodePen example](http://codepen.io/gaearon/pen/ZpvBNJ?editors=0010).

-Additional resources:

-- Online training courses at [reacttraining.com](http://reacttraining.com), [buildwithreact.com](http://buildwithreact.com), and [reactforbeginners.com](http://reactforbeginners.com).
-- The community resources in [Awesome React](https://github.com/enaqx/awesome-react).
-- As questions and find answers in the various [React support communities](https://facebook.github.io/react/community/support.html).

-## Methodology

-We set out to make our components easy to use.
-Each of our components has a well-documented (and fully typed) public interface with strong, consistently-applied conventions.
-This way, developers don’t need to worry about the underlying implementation.
-Instead, they can focus on creating amazing merchant experiences.

-We ensure that our components are made for everyone.
-They meet accessibility standards and are responsive to any screen or device.
-We also put a lot of effort into optimizing the performance of the components, so everyone can build inclusive experiences that work.

-We make our components flexible enough to meet diverse needs.
-They present the information you pass in and give you smart callbacks when something has changed, but they don’t enforce any structure beyond that.
-No matter what type of experience you’re creating, you can use components as the building blocks of your product or feature.

-## Contributing

-Pull requests are welcome.
-See the [contribution guidelines](https://github.com/Shopify/polaris-react/blob/main/.github/CONTRIBUTING.md) for more information.

-## Licenses

-- Source code is under a [custom license](https://github.com/Shopify/polaris-react/blob/main/LICENSE.md) based on MIT.
-The license restricts Polaris usage to applications that integrate or interoperate with Shopify software or services, with additional restrictions for external, stand-alone applications.
-- All icons and images are licensed under the [Polaris Design Guidelines License Agreement](https://polaris.shopify.com/legal/license)